- TL;DR: Always keep a paper trail.

 Note, finally, that others do appear to have had enjoyable experiences renting with SHL.
 They currently have a 3.2/5 rating with five reviews on Google Reviews, including both five-star and one-star reviews.2Note, however, that a second listing for the business at a former address has 57 reviews and an average rating of 2.6.
 SHL dispute one reviewer's suggestion that the creation of a new business listing is a deliberate act on their part to hide criticism. ( Screenshot ) However, we note that Google provide a simple service for transferring business reviews in the event of a change of address that SHL have not used.
 2019-10-31: Scratch that, it looks like they've shifted back onto the original Google listing, with new reviews going there and it no longer reading

 Permanently Closed.
-At least one five-star review is authored by somebody known to one of the authors of this report, which suggests that at least some of the positive reviews are genuine.
+2019-12-16: Never mind, looks like they're dual-wielding accounts now.
+At least one five-star review is authored (or, at least, is claimed to be authored) by somebody known to one of the authors of this report, which suggests that at least some of the positive reviews are genuine.
 However, as mentioned previously, SHL act on behalf of the landlord and so we have held them responsible.
 If they propose that it is in fact the landlord who was at fault in this instance, their decision to continue doing business with that landlord nonetheless reflects poorly on them.

 In the interests of constructive criticism, we conclude this summary with a couple suggestions for SHL as to how they can improve going forwards: